Understanding your health

 After 72 hours

 Gentle contractions: Squeeze a pillow between your knees for 5-10 seconds, 10 repetitions, 2-3 times a day.
-The pain should remain below 4/10.
-Pain-free cardio: stationary bike or swimming to maintain physical fitness and promote blood circulation.
-Progression criteria: Increase the intensity if the pain subsides within 30 minutes after exercise and you can repeat the same exercise the next day.
-Consult if: no improvement after 10 days, or if the pain increases despite rest.
+Pain should remain below 4/10.
+Pain-free cardio: Stationary bike or swimming to maintain physical fitness and promote blood circulation.
+Progression criteria: Increase intensity if pain subsides within 30 minutes after exercise and you can repeat the same exercise the next day.
+Check if: No improvement after 10 days, or if pain increases despite rest.

 How long does it take for an adductor strain to heal?

-Grade Back to daily activities Back to sports
+Grade Return to daily activities Return to sport

 Grade 1 3-5 days 1-2 weeks